EasyRPG/Player/README.md

 Building requirements:

-- pkg-config (Not on Windows)
+- pkg-config (only on Linux)
-- CMake
+- CMake 3.7 or newer

 Step-by-step instructions: